johnarioD/lab1/README.md

 # Lab_1
 Computer Architecture Lab 1
-This report was written by Ioannis Diamantaras (9387) and Dimosthenis Bounarelis (9431).
+This report was written by Ioannis Diamantaras (9387) and Dimosthenis Mpounarelis (9431).

 ## Answer 1:
 After looking through starter_se.py we found the following: